tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/备份空间收费说明_intl_en.md

 ## Overview
-Backup space is used to store backup files of all TencentDB for MySQL instances in a region, including automatic data backups, manual data backups, and log backups.
+The backup space is used to store the backup files (automatic data backups, manual data backups, and log backups) of all TencentDB for MySQL instances in a region.

-TencentDB for MySQL offers a certain amount of backup space free of charge based on the region, which is equivalent to the sum of storage capacity of all High-Availability Edition and Finance Edition instances (including master and disaster recovery instances) in your region.
+TencentDB for MySQL offers free-of-charge backup space per region, which equals to the sum of the storage space of all two-node and three-node instances (including the source and disaster recovery instances) in the region.
+For calculation examples, see [Calculation Formula](#jfgs).
 >?
->- Free backup space will be provided when you purchase a master or disaster recovery instance but not a read-only instance.
+>- Free backup space will be provided when you purchase a source or disaster recovery instance but not a read-only instance.
->- The backup space can be viewed on the database backup page in the [TencentDB for MySQL Console](https://console.cloud.tencent.com/cdb/backup).
+>- The backup space can be viewed on the database backup page in the [TencentDB for MySQL console](https://console.cloud.tencent.com/mysql/backup/index).

 ## Backup Pricing
-Excessive backup space will be charged at 0.000127 USD/GB/hour in Mainland China.
-For prices outside Mainland China, please see [TencentDB for MySQL Price Calculator](https://buy.cloud.tencent.com/price/cdb/calculator).
+Usage of backup capacity that exceeds the free tier will be charged at 0.000127 USD/GB/hour in the Chinese mainland.
+For prices for regions outside of the Chinese mainland, see the [TencentDB for MySQL Price Calculator](https://buy.Intl.cloud.tencent.com/price/cdb/calculator).
-If the excessive backup space is less than 1 GB, no fees will be charged.
+If the excessive backup capacity is less than 1 GB, no fees will be charged.
 If the time period is less than 1 hour, it will be calculated as 1 hour.
-TencentDB for MySQL adopts a flexible giveaway policy, so that you generally do not need to pay for the backup space for most instances.
+TencentDB for MySQL adopts a flexible giveaway policy, so that you generally do not need to pay for the backup capacity for most instances.

-## Billing Schedule for Backup Space
+## Billing Schedule for Backup Capacity
-- Billing officially started from 00:00 on December 2, 2019 for Hong Kong (China), Macao (China), Taiwan (China), and other regions outside Mainland China.
+- Billing officially started from 00:00 on December 2, 2019 for Hong Kong (China), Macao (China), Taiwan (China), and other regions outside the Chinese mainland.
 - Billing officially started from 00:00 on December 2, 2019 for Southwest China (Chengdu and Chongqing regions).
 - Billing officially started from 00:00 on December 5, 2019 for South China (Guangzhou region).
 - Billing officially started from 00:00 on December 9, 2019 for North China (Beijing region).